Little Hiawatha: Comics

 The Silly Symphony Sunday comic strip featured an adaptation of Little Hiawatha for eight months, from November 10, 1940, to July 12, 1942, based on drawings from Charlie Thorson.

 The character moved to comic book stories in 1943.
-First, he appeared as a secondary character (named "Little Bear") in a story featuring Flower in Walt Disney's Comics and Stories No. 30 (March 1943).
-This was followed a year later with an 8-page story headlined by Little Minnehaha (Hiawatha's best friend) in Walt Disney's Comics and Stories No. 43 (April 1944).
+First, he appeared as a secondary character (named "Little Bear") in a story featuring Flower in Walt Disney's Comics and Stories #30 (March 1943).
+This was followed a year later with an 8-page story headlined by Little Minnehaha (Hiawatha's best friend) in Walt Disney's Comics and Stories #43 (April 1944).
 Two more "Little Minnehaha" stories were printed in 1944, followed by appearances in the Vacation Parade specials in 1950 and 1951.
-Little Hiawatha returned as a regular feature in Walt Disney's Comics and Stories starting with issue No. 143 (August 1952), and by the end of the year, he got his own one-shot comic: Four Color No. 439 (December 1952).
+Little Hiawatha returned as a regular feature in Walt Disney's Comics and Stories starting with issue #143 (August 1952), and by the end of the year, he got his own one-shot comic: Four Color #439 (December 1952).

 In Europe, locally drawn Hiawatha comics ran in the local Donald Duck comic magazines well into the 21st century.

 Home media

 The short was released on the 2000 DVD release of Pocahontas II: Journey to a New World and again on December 19, 2006, on Walt Disney Treasures: More Silly Symphonies, Volume Two.

-It was released on Blu-ray in 2012 on Pocahontas.
+It was released on Blu-ray in 2012 as a bonus feature for Pocahontas.